The Best 25 Coffee Grinders of 2022

 My Observations

 The big difference between this and the Niche Zero is the grinding speed.
-These big 65mm flat burrs lead to fast grinding without any worries of heating up the coffee, and there’s no doubt that the Oro is going to grind faster, at around 2.3 – 2.8g per second for espresso coffee grinding vs around 1.5 – 1.8g per second with the Niche Zero.
+These big 65mm flat burrs lead to fast grinding without any worries of heating up the coffee, and there’s no doubt that the Oro is going to grind faster, at around 2.3 – 2.8g per second for espresso grinding vs around 1.5 – 1.8g per second with the Niche Zero.

 Check Price – Shop Coffee